Thomas C. Ayers's Collection

 Description:

 Portraits 1.
 Here is a steam locomotive portrait of Pennsylvania Railroad engine #6100, the S-1 (6-4-4-6) built in Juniata during January of 1939 and retired in January of 1949 and retired after just ten years of experimental service.
-The photographer's name, the date, and the location are not recorded. (#8 of 10)
+The photographer's name, the exact date, and the location are not recorded. (#8 of 10)

 Photo Date: